 XML tags begin with the less-than character ("<") and end with the greater-than character (">").
 You use tags to mark the start and end of elements, which are the logical units of information in an XML document.
 In addition to marking the beginning of an element, XML start tags also provide a place to specify attributes.
-An attribute specifies a single property for an element, using a name/value pair, for example : ... .
-See here for more details.
+An attribute specifies a single property for an element, using a name/value pair, for example : <a beginning of the beginning of the start tags also provide a place to specify attributes.
+An attribute specifies a single property for an element, using a name/value pair, for example : <a beginning of the beginning of the start tags also provide a place to specify attributes.